Ultimate 2023 Guide to the Best Fly Reel for Trout

 Why we picked it:

-Colorado-based Ross Reels debut their new Ross Evolution FS reel for the 2023 season claiming its the toughest fly reel they ever built.
+Colorado-based Ross Reels released their new Ross Evolution FS reel (read our in-depth review here) claiming its the toughest fly reel they ever built.
 What I really like about this trout reel is its versatility.
 Its name (FS) stands for fresh- and saltwater.
 We’ve put it to the test as a 5/6 version which makes it a great choice for smaller saltwater species such as sea trout or as a trout spey reel for species such as steelhead.

 At least in the 5/6 version, the Ross Evolution FS is a rather heavy reel which means you need a slightly stronger and bigger rod to balance it well.
 We really like it on a #6 double handed setup pairing it with the Nam REN #6.
 It’s an excellent choice for steelhead fishing for example where you need a tough and sturdy fly reel.
 Also, we found its drag to be incredibly strong which is an important feature when you’re fighting strong predators.